rmg/bolthold/README.md

 One Go Type will have one bucket, and multiple index buckets in a BoltDB file, so you can store multiple Go Types in the same database.

+Note: Since the original BoltDB project has been archived, this project now uses the spiritual successor, [coreos/bbolt](https://github.com/coreos/bbolt), which is being maintained by the CoreOS team and is backwards compatible.

 ## Why not just use Bolt DB directly?
 I love BoltDB, and I've used it in several projects.
 However, I find myself writing the same code over and over again, for encoding and decoding objects and searching through data.
 I figure formalizing how I've been using BoltDB